prog4biol/soc2020/sort_log2fold/README.md

 ENSGALG00000016906	SPRY2	7.1093323557451e-55	-3.8
 ENSGALG00000027353	C10orf71	1.29880461971355e-212	-3.7
 ```
+ - Looks good.
+Values looks like they are correctly sorted from smallest to largest at the top of the file

-And the bottom or tail of the file:
+Check the bottom or tail of the file to be sure it is sorted properly:
 ```
 $  sort -t$'\t' -k4 -n pvalue_sorted_significant_only.tsv |  tail
 ENSGALG00000047182		8.49031135004632e-58	3.5